kartoza/django-bims/deployment/ansible/README.md

 ```

 It should print that your local machine is responding ansible and lists
-all the task that will run
+all the task that will run.

 2. Run setup